oguzhanbsolak/refdes/maxrefdes178-FaceDet-ID-Rec/README.md

 ## Testing Facial Recognition Demo

 The SD Card should contain three binaries: "weights_2.bin", "weights_3.bin" and "database.bin". "weights_2.bin" is used to load weights of the FaceID model, "weights_3.bin" is used to load weights of the DotProducts, and "database.bin" is used to keep track of the recorded people.
+These binaries can be found inside the maxrefdes178_max32666/SDCardBinaries folder.

 After loading all 3 components of DigitDetect Demo (MAX32666, MAX78000_video and MAX78000_audio), turn on the cube camera:

 - Insert the programmed SD Card into the CubeCamera.